api-platform/docs/core/openapi.md

 ## Using the OpenAPI and Swagger Contexts

 Sometimes you may want to change the information included in your OpenAPI documentation.

+For the full list of available configurations, please refer to the [OpenAPI Specifications](https://spec.openapis.org/oas/latest.html).
+The current doc page only gives some examples but focuses mostly on the OpenAPI integration inside API Platform without telling you all you can pass into the attributes.

 The following configuration will give you total control over your OpenAPI definitions:

 [codeSelector]